-This academic year (2019-2020), the focus area for development is conceptual and procedural variation and the use of pre-teaching strategies.
-The impact of these current and past developments will be monitored through lesson observations throughout the year.
+The impact of these current and past developments will be monitored by the maths coordinator, SLT and maths governor through lesson observations, book and planning scrutinies, pupil and staff voice conversations throughout the year.
 See the School Improvement Plan for more information.